 Once reached, teams must extract the chest, either sacrificing a single person to progress slowly or using two players to speed up the process.
 Melee classes operate the crank faster than ranged, and without a balanced team, you are unlikely to win.
 Admittedly, that won't always be the case.
 I've already encountered groups that favored one class over the other, but for 90% of my matches while playing with random players, classes were evenly balanced between melee and ranged classes.
 Once extraction has begun, a meter appears for all players.
 The meter itself has several notches, where progress is saved, and rewards are given to the team that reaches those points.
 This means that a team can do 90% of the work, earn rewards, and the opposing team can swoop in and finish the final step and still win the match.
 It makes for some exciting last-minute victories (or losses), precisely what you would want from a heist-based title.

 Another component and one that is almost as important as controlling the chest itself involves securing and holding the control points scattered throughout the map.
 These serve as spawn positions for your team, allowing you to get across the map after you die.
 Imagine fighting to extract the treasure, but every time a member of your crew departs, you need to run across the map in its entirety.
 Not only that, but shortcuts can be opened as you make your approach, from unlocking doors or releasing ropes to climb to offer alternate paths.
-With heightened security during the final moments of each match, the elite guards that spawn can put a damper in your plan to traverse the map safely.
+With heightened security during the final moments of each match, the elite guards that spawn can put a damper on your plan to traverse the map safely.
 At the same time, the AI can work in your favor when the Sheriff makes his presence known, methodically making a bee-line straight for the extraction site.
-Although, the intelligence of the AI could use a little bit of work.
+Although the intelligence of the AI could use some work.
 Sometimes, they will walk right past the players working on securing the chest and chase other nearby players.
-I would think that acquiring the gold would be on top of his priorities, and therefore, anyone seen trying to steal his treasure would be a higher perceived threat.
+I would think that acquiring the gold would be their top priority, and therefore, anyone seen trying to steal the treasure would be a higher perceived threat.

 Hood: Outlaws & Legends is the best PvPvE game I've played in quite some time.
 Sure, it has its issues; the AI can sometimes feel braindead, class balancing needs to be tweaked, and animations can be a bit janky, but the adrenaline rush of the heist makes up for all of that.
 Not to mention, this is only a $30 game, and the developers have released a fully fleshed-out roadmap for ongoing support.
 Players can expect new characters, game modes, seasonal events, cosmetics, and more.
 And did I forget to mention that the game already has cross-play matchmaking at launch?
 Hopefully, the developers can expand the party system for cross-platform friends.